Princeton-Penn-Vents/princeton-penn-flowmeter/processor/README.md

 The `LocalGenerator` makes simulated data.
 The `RemoteGenerator` collects data via HTTP from a server serving data (probably from a `Collector`). `GeneratorThread` is the tool that `RemoteGenorator` runs to collect data.

+The main collector has a built in thread that can be started with `.run(delay=0.2)`.
+Access to all properties should be protected with a `with self.lock`.

 Key methods and properties:

 * `analyze_as_needed()`: Run basic analysis, and more complex analysis only if needed.